VelociCoaster

-VelociCoaster (marketed as Jurassic World VelociCoaster) is a launched roller coaster at Universal's Islands of Adventure in Orlando, Florida.
-Manufactured by Intamin and themed to the Velociraptors from the Jurassic World film franchise, the ride officially opened on June 10, 2021.
-It is located in the Islands of Adventure's Jurassic Park area, occupying the site of the former Triceratops Encounter attraction.
+Jurassic World VelociCoaster is a launched roller coaster at Universal Islands of Adventure in Orlando, Florida.
+Manufactured by Intamin, the ride opened to the public on June 10, 2021.
+It is themed to the Velociraptor dinosaurs depicted in the Jurassic World film franchise and is located in the Islands of Adventure's Jurassic Park area, occupying the site of the former Triceratops Encounter attraction.
 VelociCoaster features two high-speed launches powered by linear synchronous motors, a signature 155 ft top hat, four inversions, and a maximum speed of 70 mi/h.

 History

 Construction

 Universal Orlando hired Intamin to construct a new ride to replace the inactive Triceratops Encounter attraction, which had been closed for nearly a decade.
 The initiative, dubbed "Project 791" in permits filed by the park, would be the third collaboration between both parties following Harry Potter and the Escape from Gringotts (2014) and Hagrid's Magical Creatures Motorbike Adventure (2019).
 The permits filed in 2018 called for the demolition and site clearing of Triceratops Encounter, signaling to the public that a new attraction may be coming.
 Construction walls were erected in January 2019, and project documents were leaked online shortly after showing an overhead layout of a proposed roller coaster project.

 Construction entered full swing by the spring of 2019, with the removal of Triceratops Encounter and the clearing of unused land in and around the park's existing Discovery Centre building.
 A bridge connecting The Lost Continent and Jurassic Park areas was also razed.
 In June 2019, the first pieces of track for the unannounced coaster were delivered and stored offsite.
 In July 2019, Universal Parks & Resorts filed a trademark with the United States Patent and Trademark Office for the name "VelociCoaster", which fans quickly deduced to be the name of the new unannounced coaster.

 In early 2020, following months of concrete groundwork and further preparation, the extensive collection of track and supports already in storage were delivered to the construction site and installed.
 Construction was temporarily halted during the initial COVID-19 lockdown and later resumed at a rapid pace.
 Much of the construction was completed by the time Universal Orlando Resort was cleared to reopen in June 2020, attracting the unreserved attention of park guests and local media.
 The 155 ft tall top hat element, the highest point of the ride, was topped out and completed the following month in early July.